Marion Jones

-Marion Lois Jones (born October 12, 1975), also known as Marion Jones-Thompson, is an American former world champion track and field athlete and former professional basketball player.
-She won three gold medals and two bronze medals at the 2000 Summer Olympics in Sydney, Australia, but was later stripped of her medals after admitting to steroid use.
+Marion Lois Jones (born October 12, 1975), also known as Marion Jones-Thompson, is an American former world champion track-and-field athlete and former professional basketball player.
+She won three gold medals and two bronze medals at the 2000 Summer Olympics in Sydney, Australia, but was later stripped of her medals after admitting to lying to federal investigators about her use of performance-enhancing drugs.

 Jones was one of the most famous athletes to be linked to the BALCO scandal.
-The performance enhancing substance usage scandal covered more than 20 top level athletes, including Jones's ex-husband, shot putter C.J.
-Hunter, and 100 m sprinter Tim Montgomery, the father of Jones's first child.
+The performance-enhancing substance usage scandal covered more than 20 top-level athletes, including Jones's ex-husband, shot putter C. J. Hunter, and 100 m sprinter Tim Montgomery.

-Jones has also played professional basketball in the WNBA, as point guard in the team of Tulsa Shock between 2010 and 2011.
+Jones played college basketball for the North Carolina Tar Heels, where she won the NCAA championship in 1994.
+She later played two seasons of professional basketball in the Women's National Basketball Association as a point guard for the Tulsa Shock.